konturio/disaster-ninja-fe/src/features/toasts/readme.md

 ### How it works

-`toastsStackAtom` looks at `currentNotificationAtom` from core, and accumulate incoming notifications for show them in stack (in case app want to show more than once toast in short time);
+`toastsStackAtom` looks at `currentNotificationAtom` from core, and accumulate incoming notifications for show them in stack (in case app wants to show more than one toast in short time);